Apostrophes mark the spot, even when it’s the wrong one!

-Does the picture above make you wince?
-Can you easily spot the three errors in it?
+Can you easily spot the four errors in the header picture?

 While there are differences in all the versions of “English” around the world, most English speakers and writers can spot at least one of the errors above and maybe all three.
 Two of those errors concern an apostrophe, although the third does not.

 There are only two reasons to use an apostrophe, one of which — creating contractions of words and dates — is today’s focus.
 The other reason is to show possession, and you can find more information on that topic on my website: GrammarGoddess.com.

 ALWAYS use an apostrophe when you form a contraction (leave out one or more letters or numbers) of words or dates.

 The apostrophe “marks the spot” where the missing information was.